pulpgrinder/sic-transit/documentation.md

 Example:

-Set up a new instance of Sic Transit named `firstSic`, and associate it with a container `div` named `#firstcontainer`, and tell it that the nested panel `divs` in the container use the class `.demopanel`.
+Set up a new instance of SicTransit named `firstSic`, associate it with a container `div` named `#firstcontainer`, and tell it that the nested panel `divs` in the container use the class `.demopanel`.

 `const firstSic = new SicTransit("#firstcontainer", ".demopanel");`